 Disposable one-time-use models can only be relied on to tell whether someone has been drinking.
 Semiconductor designs provide a more dependable BAC reading, though fuel cell sensor units are the best option for long-term reliability and accuracy.
 Active breathalyzers are blown into, while the less accurate passive breathalyzers are blown across.
 More accurate models tend to come at a higher price, and you should consider the additional cost of new mouthpieces and batteries.
 Recalibration can also become costly.

 Perhaps seeing a BAC number on a screen would convince someone not to drive after drinking.
-With safety purposes in mind, we invite you to examine the product list above for our top breathalyzer recommendations.

 Three types of breathalyzers are available for personal purchase.
 These aren’t quite the same units that law enforcement uses, but they provide relatively accurate readings most of the time.